nus-cs2103-AY2021S1/tp/docs/UserGuide.md

   Examples:
    * `viewmodule 1` views the first module in the displayed list.

+#### Archiving a module: `archivemodule`

+Archives a module in the module list and moves it into archived storage.

+Format: `archivemodule` `INDEX`

+ * The module archived will be at the `INDEX` position of the currently displayed un-archived list.

+ * The index refers to the index number of the module shown on the displayed un-archived module list.

+ * The index **must be a positive integer** 1, 2, 3...

+ Examples:
+ * `archivemodule 1` Archives the first module in the displayed list.

+#### Un-archiving a module: `unarchivemodule`

+Un-Archives a module in the module list and moves it back into current module list storage.

+Format: `unarchivemodule` `INDEX`

+ * The module un-archived will be at the `INDEX` position of the currently displayed archived list.

+ * The index refers to the index number of the module shown on the displayed archived module list.

+ * The index **must be a positive integer** 1, 2, 3...

+ Examples:
+ * `unarchivemodule 1` Un-Archives the first module in the displayed archived module list.
+ * `unarchivemodule 2` Un-Archives the second module in the displayed archived module list.

+#### View-archived modules: `viewarchive`

+Allows you to view the archived module list on the display.

+Format: `viewarchive`

+ * Executing this command will remove the current un-archived module list from display if you are currently viewing it.
+You can use the `list` command to display the un-archived module list(See next section).

+ Examples:
+ * `viewarchive` Views the archived module list on the display.

+#### View un-archived modules: `listmodule`

+Allows you to view the un-archived module list on the display.

+Format: `listmodule`

+ * Executing this command will remove the current archived module list from display if you are currently viewing it.
+You can use the `viewarchive` command to display the archived module list(See previous section).

+ Examples:
+ * `list` Views the un-archived module list on the display.

+#### Locating modules: `findmodule`

+ Finds all modules that fulfil the provided module name search criteria.

+ Format: `findmodule [MODULE_NAME_KEYWORDS...]`

+  * The search is case-insensitive, e.g. `cs2030` will match `CS2030`.

+  * You are allowed to provide multiple search keywords for the module name parameter.

+  * When you are providing module name keywords, separate distinct keywords with a whitespace, e.g. `findmodule CS2030 CS2100` will search for contacts using the 2 distinct keywords `CS2030` and `CS2100`.

+  * The order of the search keywords does not matter, e.g. `CS2030 CS2100` will match `CS2100 CS2030 `.

+  * You should ensure that keywords are not be blank and at least one search parameter should be provided.

+  * Search Parameters:

+    * Name

+      * Module with a name matching at least one of the name keywords provided will be considered to have fulfilled the module name search criteria.

+      * Module name must match your search criteria exactly for module to be displayed, e.g. `cs2030` will match `CS2030` but not `CS20301`.

+  Examples:

+   * `findmodule n/cs2030` returns the module(if any) with the module name `CS2030`.

+   * `findmodule cs2030 cs2100` returns the modules(if any) with the module names `CS2030` or `CS2100`.

 #### Adding a zoom link for a specific lesson to a module: `addzoom`